koto-dev/wiki.old/kotoprojectFAQs.md

 5. Improve English support.
 6. Diversify development risks of member missing.
 7. Listing.
-(We are currently collecting information now)

-We are carefully making a schedule of listing and development.
+(We are currently collecting information now) We are carefully making a schedule of listing and development.
 We will summarize the advice of experts, and we will try our best to continue developing Koto.

+# Development of state-of-the-art technologies such as LN.
+Currently we engage in development of Koto's uniqueness while catching up with Zcash.
+Also, we focus on development member recruitment.
+Many topics regarding future implementation are discussed on the Discord channels.
+Most of those technologies are too early to jump into.
+We would like to choose future implementaions carefully, thus we assume new features might take long time to realize (maybe a few years).